 Some individuals prefer this way of connection since it is simple to set up and requires no special tools.
 Simply attach the GPS tracker to the OBD port.

 Another benefit of an OBD GPS car tracker is its portability.
-Fleet managing companies and other transporters make use of the plug-in GPS tracker mobility.
+Fleet management companies and other transporters make use of the plug-in GPS tracker mobility.

 You may swap it between vehicles and instantly start obtaining vehicle diagnostic data because it is compact and easy to install and uninstall.
 It’s also cost-effective because it doesn’t require any additional attachments to work.